Veluga/Thalia-Backtesting-Tool/technical_report/testing_plan.md

 Our biggest concern is ensuring that the results we show to our users are correct.
 Outlined below are the main functionalities we need to be especially careful about when we test.

-1. Results of  key metric functions, e.g. Sharpe Ratio.
+1. Results of  key metric functions, e.g. Sharpe Ratio

-2. Data plotting results.
+2. Data plotting results

 3. Handling of third-party API data